Balancing Needs and Shares

 When there are more Shares than Needs

-When there are more shares available than amount of needs submitted for a month, needs already received for the following month will be shared a month early.
+When there are more shares available than the amount of needs submitted for a month, needs already received for the following month will be shared a month early.
 If there is still a surplus of share money when it is time to prepare the monthly newsletter mailing, the share amount for that month will be reduced to the amount needed.
-The most recent time this happened was in October 2008, when assigned share amounts were reduced by 15 percent.
+The most recent time this happened was in September 2016, when assigned share amounts were reduced by 7 percent.

 When there are more Needs than Shares